Spontaneous sex for less than $2/day

 Still, if the Stendra price is too high for your budget, you do have options for getting Stendra safely, and more affordably:

 • Price shop reputable retailers.
-Because CVS, Walgreens and other similar retailers in the U.S. can sell prescription medications safely and legally, the Stendra prices at these retailers likely are your best option (unless you want to consider options like, well, us).
+Because CVS, Walgreens and other similar retailers in the U.S. can sell prescription medications safely and legally, the Stendra prices at these retailers likely are your best option.

 • Look for discounts.
 Manufacturer coupons are common in the world of medication.
 See if you can get a discount card or a free coupon that could save you money the first time you buy Stendra, or even regularly.